Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Electromagnetic Power Flow From The Dark-Matter Field

-This demonstrates that high-Q cavities are superior to resistive broadband searches for dark matter, even if information outside of the resonator bandwidth is not used.
-The advantage of high-Q searches is even larger if information outside of the bandwidth is used, as is shown later.
-The SNR in power varies as square root of quality factor.
+This demonstrates that the high-Q cavity search is superior to the resistive broadband search for dark matter.
+The advantage of high-Q searches can be even larger if information outside of the resonator bandwidth is used (which has been ignored here), as is shown later.
+The result may have been intuited from the form of the Dicke radiometer equation: an experiment gains sensitivity much faster with higher signal power (linear relationship) than with longer integration time (square root relationship).
+Note that, for the scan sensitivity of the cavity, the SNR in power varies as square root of quality factor.
 This, in turn, implies that the minimum dark-matter coupling ($g_{a\gamma\gamma}$ for the axion and $\varepsilon$ for the hidden photon) to which the cavity is sensitive scales as $Q^{-1/4}$.
-The result may have been intuited from the form of the Dicke radiometer equation: an experiment gains sensitivity much faster with higher signal power (linear relationship) than with longer integration time (square root relationship).
-Interestingly, as we show in Sec. \ref{sec:QLA_sensitivity}, the scaling even applies when the quality factor is larger than the characteristic $10^{6}$ quality factor of the dark-matter signal, for which resonator response and dark-matter spectrum must be convolved.
+Interestingly, as we show in Sec. \ref{ssec:QLA_sensitivity}, the scaling even applies when the resonator quality factor is larger than the characteristic $\sim 10^{6}$ quality factor of the dark-matter signal, for which resonator response and dark-matter spectrum must be convolved.

-One may reach the conclusion that the cavity is superior for the case of bolometric photon detection if the noise is dominated by thermal and/or readout noise.
-Otherwise, one must be more careful, in particular with regards to shot noise from the electric field signal.\cite{lehnert2016quantumaxion}